josdem/hugo/content/techtalk/spring/spring_boot.md

 }
 ```
-`@SpringApplication` annotation allows Spring Boot to scan recursively for beans inside this package also enables auto-configuration, attemping to guess and configure that you might how cool is that?.
+`@SpringApplication` annotation allows Spring Boot to scan recursively for beans inside this package also enables auto-configuration, attemping to guess and configure what you might need, how cool is that?.
 Next step, let's create a simple rest controller as follow:

 ```groovy